 Suzanne Schreiber joined TCF in March of 2012.
 Suzanne is a native New Mexican who came to the University of Tulsa at age 18 and despite many attempts has never quite been able to leave the great city of Tulsa.
 Her work at TCF involves administering TCF’s Civic Priorities donor group, fostering strategic community partnerships and attention to special community initiatives.
 Prior to joining TCF, Suzanne worked as an attorney and as a federal law clerk for both the district and appellate courts.
 She twice took leave from her legal career to work on her mother’s political campaigns for lieutenant governor and governor of New Mexico.
 Her decision to work in philanthropy was inspired by her uncle Bill Daniels, founder of the Daniels Fund.
 Suzanne and her husband Tony have four children.
 She considers it a privilege to help take care of her family, makes a mean cinnamon roll, and is an avid follower of politics.

-Before beginning as a Program Officer at Tulsa Community Foundation in August 2015, Jessica worked in the Tulsa nonprofit community with positions at Tulsa Ballet, OU-Tulsa and Iron Gate.
+Jessica joined TCF as a Program Officer in August of 2015.
+Before TCF, Jessica worked in the Tulsa nonprofit community with positions at Tulsa Ballet, OU-Tulsa and Iron Gate.
 She received her undergraduate degree in music performance at William Jewell College in Liberty, Missouri and a Master of Arts in Performing Arts Administration at New York University.
-Jessica currently serves on the Board of Directors for Tulsa Girls Art School and is a volunteer tutor for the Tulsa Library’s Adult Literacy Service.
-She enjoys reading, spending time in Tulsa with friends and family, and traveling with her husband.
+Outside of work, Jessica enjoys time with her husband, Alex, and their twin daughters.

 Wilson White Jr.